 Charity is easier.
 Development is hard – many would say impossible – to offer from outside.
 Charity provides a quick, good feeling and makes friends.
 Pushing for development may do neither.
 Dom Hélder Pessoa Câmara, the Brazilian archbishop and leader in the liberation theology movement, captured this tension: “When I give food to the poor, they call me a saint.
 When I ask why they are poor, they call me a communist.”

 Charity feels better.
 A Newsweek writer tells us that:

 But those are all acts of charity, not development.
 Meanwhile, the good karma masks harsher realities.
-The U.S. did help pay for many people to get HIV/AIDS medicines, but others have died because U.S. policy values drug patents over human life.(3) U.S. food relief is actually aid to American farmers and shippers; giving the money to desperately hungry people would save far more lives while also supporting, rather than undermining, farmers in those countries
+The U.S. did help pay for many people to get HIV/AIDS medicines, but others have died because U.S. policy values drug patents over human life.(4) U.S. food relief is actually aid to American farmers and shippers; giving the money to desperately hungry people, to buy local food, would save far more lives while also supporting, rather than undermining, farmers in those countries

 These USAID efforts may have benefited some people, or they may have just filled well-connected pockets.
 But despite what the letters in USAID stand for, these were not development.
 They did not change, or even address, the underlying problems which will continue to create a role for more charity.